 The DevOps engineer's handbook The DevOps engineer's handbook

 The SPACE framework focuses on the deep relationship between satisfaction, well-being, and productivity.
-It uses a multi-dimensional measurement system to help you design metrics for the reality of individuals working in teams.
+It helps you design metrics for the reality of individuals working in teams.
 You can apply the template to a focused area you want to improve or the whole organization.

 • Satisfaction and wellbeing